quickbeam123/LCS4SbTP-materials/README.txt

   from the respective sub-logic sub-projects, with commits not younger than January 2020.

-- for to obtain vampire executable of the right version, see TPTP above
+- for an info on how to obtain vampire executable of the right version, see TPTP above

-- the scripts to run the experiment works the same as those for TPTP
+- the scripts to run the experiment work the same as those for TPTP

 - to scan the <target_folder_for_the_logs> here, run